paultran47/latex-cv-with-biblatex/index.md

 this for academics, the CV has integration with the awesome [biblatex package](https://ctan.org/pkg/biblatex) to easily update and maintain publications of all kinds.

+Please note that because I'm an Economics PhD candidate and applied macroeconomist on the 2025--26 job market, the files for this CV are customised for an economist that is going on the job market in mind.
+As such, some code and conventions might not be relevant for your own research needs!

 ## Prerequisites

 To work with the source code and tailor this CV for your own needs, you will